nabto/cordova-plugin-nabto/README.md

 - Only Android and iOS support
 - No Nabto streaming API
 - Handling of rare other Cordova errors (becomes a `NabtoStatus`)
+- An HTML device driver containing the uNabto interface (`unabto_queries.xml`) is still required to communicate with the device

 ## Installation